ArjanAswal/Noddit/README.md

 Since Node.js is single threaded, the best way to get the most optimal performance is to run N number of Docker instances of the node server where N is the number of logical CPU cores of the device on which the server is running.
 Then, Nginx will automatically balance the load by round robin distribution algorithm.

 For example, if you are running this app on apple M1 air then you should run 8 docker instances of server.
-Since m1 air has an 8-core CPU consisting of four high-performance cores and four high-efficiency cores
+Since m1 air has an 8-core CPU consisting of four high-performance cores and four high-efficiency cores.

 ## Project Structure